2018 North Carolina's 9th congressional district election: Aftermath

 Freeman announced that she would call upon a grand jury to investigate the fraud allegations to determine whether or not to file criminal charges.
 On February 26, Harris, citing ill health, declared that he would not compete in the new congressional election.

 Dowless was indicted on felony charges on February 27, consisting of three counts of obstruction of justice, two counts of conspiracy to commit obstruction of justice, and two counts of possession of absentee ballots.
 Four others were also charged in relation to the absentee ballot collection.
 In March 2019, the Public Integrity Section of the United States Department of Justice began to issue subpoenas for a federal grand jury investigation related to the case.
 Documents were requested for a grand jury proceeding to be held April 16–18, 2019.
 In July 2019, the Wake County district attorney also announced charges against Lisa Britt, Ginger S. Eason, Woody D. Hester, James Singletary, Jessica Dowless and Kelly Hendrix, and additional charges against Leslie McCrae Dowless.

-On April 25, 2022, Dowless died of Lung cancer.
+On April 25, 2022, Dowless died of lung cancer.
+The legal charges against him were formally dropped by prosecutors upon his death.

+Six years later, Harris announced he would once again run for Congress, in the newly drawn 8th district.
+Harris went on to win both the primary on March 5, and the general election on November 5, in what was described by local outlets as a comeback bid.